 - Bachelor’s, Master’s or other final theses

-- All employment (with or without pay) at a higher education institution, public or private sector, including tutors, working students, etc.
+- Employment (with or without pay) at a higher education institution, public or private sector, including tutors, working students, etc.

-- Courses from non-governmental accredited higher education institutions, e.g. EdX, Coursera, Udacity and others.
+- Courses from non-government accredited higher education institutions, e.g. EdX, Coursera, Udacity and others.